CraigFisher/wikipicturegame/README.md

 # wikipicturegame
-(Note: game logic may be found in wikipicturegame/game/static/game/game.js)
+(note: game logic may be found in wikipicturegame/game/static/game/game.js)

 A Django and JavaScript-based app to "guess which Wikipedia page this image appears on".
 You can find the app online here: http://wikipicturegame.herokuapp.com.
 Images and links are accessed via the Wikipedia API: http://www.mediawiki.org/wiki/API:Main_page.